 - Proven ability to generate, track and report hotel room nights and economic impact of the event.
-A minimum of 100 NEW room nights is required for all event.
+A minimum of 100 NEW room nights is required for all meetings/events.

 - If 75% of the committed new hotel room nights listed on the application are not realized, 50% of potential grant funds will not be awarded.